TygoG2002/Hundred-Days-Of-Training-API/README.md

 This repository contains the **backend API** for the *Hundred Days Of Training* workout application.

 I built this project both as a **portfolio project** and for **personal use**.
-I enjoy strength training and wanted a system that clearly shows my long-term progression — especially for **weighted pull-ups and push-ups**.
+I enjoy strength training and wanted a system that clearly shows my long-term progression. especially for **weighted pull-ups and push-ups**.

-The API powers a structured 100-day workout program where daily sets are completed, tracked, and evaluated over time, making progression measurable across an entire training cycle.
+The API powers a couple structured 100-day workout program where daily sets are completed, tracked, and evaluated over time, making progression measurable.

 ---